10415 Mali Lošinj: Orbit and classification

 Mali Lošinj orbits the Sun in the outer main-belt at a distance of 2.9–3.1 AU once every 5 years and 2 months (1,887 days).
 Its orbit has an eccentricity of 0.03 and an inclination of 14° with respect to the ecliptic.
 The first used precovery was obtained at Goethe Link Observatory in 1962, extending the asteroid's observation arc by 36 years prior to its discovery.
 The first unused observations were made at Heidelberg Observatory in 1925.

 Physical characteristics

-The asteroid has also been characterized as an X-type asteroid by Pan-STARRS photometric survey.
+Mali Lošinj has also been characterized as an X-type asteroid by Pan-STARRS photometric survey.

 Slow rotators

 In September 2013, photometric observations at the Palomar Transient Factory in California gave a rotational lightcurve that showed a period of 240.5115 hours with a brightness amplitude of 0.48 in magnitude (U=2).
 Mali Lošinj is a slow rotator, as asteroids of this size usually rotate within hours once around its axis.